Me Voy (Julieta Venegas song): Music video

-The video was directed by Picky Tallarico.
+The video was directed by Picky Tallarico and recorded in Buenos Aires, Argentina.

 The video begins with Julieta Venegas in a room where she is singing to a man but he is sleeping.
 She packs her things and flies off in a hot air balloon.
 She lands in a desert where she builds herself a home amongst the animals.
 She grows tired of her life there, and she flies away again and lands at the South Pole.
 She tries to live as a fisher woman with an igloo house, but once again tires of her life.
 Her last attempt at a happy home lands her in a forest, but she leaves this place as well.
 The video ends with her flying off into the sunset in her hot air balloon.